nindate/mlzoomcamp-capstone-project/README.md

 pwd
 ```

-If output of above commands does not show mlzoomcamp-midterm-project at the end, it means you are not in the project directory you cloned.
+If output of above commands does not show mlzoomcamp-capstone-project at the end, it means you are not in the project directory you cloned.
 In that case change to the project directory (Below command assumes you are in the directory from where you ran the git clone command above)

 ```
-cd mlzoomcamp-midterm-project/
+cd mlzoomcamp-capstone-project/
 ```

 4. Run the training script